arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What does it mean when a language treats functions as first-class citizens?
 * Show me an example where an Anonymous Function can be useful
 * What is Dynamic Method Dispatch?
+* What are namespaces useful for?
+Invent an alternative.

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>
 * Why first-party cookies and third-party cookies are treated so differently?